-Boston Terrier Age Calculator to Human Years (Age Chart)
+Boston Terrier Age in Human Years (Age Chart & Life Stages)

 Many owners still hear that one dog year equals seven human years, but this shortcut is especially inaccurate for Boston Terriers.
 Dogs do not age at a steady, linear pace like humans.
 Instead, they age very rapidly in their early years, then much more slowly as adults.